Neutron radiation: Effects on materials

 dislocations in the material, the creation of which is the primary driver behind microstructural changes occurring over time in materials exposed to radiation.
 At high neutron fluences this can lead to embrittlement of metals and other materials, and to neutron-induced swelling in some of them.
 This poses a problem for nuclear reactor vessels and significantly limits their lifetime (which can be somewhat prolonged by controlled annealing of the vessel, reducing the number of the built-up dislocations).

-Graphite neutron moderator blocks are especially susceptible to this effect, known as Wigner effect, and must be annealed periodically.
+Graphite neutron moderator blocks are especially susceptible to this effect, known as Wigner effect.
+This is because the energy required to displace a carbon atom from the graphite lattice is generally much lower (25-60 eV) than the kinetic energy of fast neutrons (~1 MeV).
+The displaced carbon atoms gather at the interstitial planes (the space between graphene layers).
+This stores large amounts of strain energy (the Wigner energy).
+As Wigner energy increases, the material partially releases the energy by expanding longitudinally and shrinking transversely.
+When heated to around 300 °C, the interstitial carbon atoms form new graphene sheets.
+Thus, graphite neutron moderator blocks can be annealed periodically to make them good again.
 The Windscale fire was caused by a mishap during such an annealing operation.

 Radiation damage to materials occurs as a result of the interaction of an energetic incident particle (a neutron, or otherwise) with a lattice atom in the material.
 The collision causes a massive transfer of kinetic energy to the lattice atom, which is displaced from its lattice site, becoming what is known as the primary knock-on atom (PKA).
 Because the PKA is surrounded by other lattice atoms, its displacement and passage through the lattice results in many subsequent collisions and the creations of additional knock-on atoms, producing what is known as the collision cascade or displacement cascade.
 The knock-on atoms lose energy with each collision, and terminate as interstitials, effectively creating a series of Frenkel defects in the lattice.
 Heat is also created as a result of the collisions (from electronic energy loss), as are possibly transmuted atoms.
 The magnitude of the damage is such that a single 1 MeV neutron creating a PKA in an iron lattice produces approximately 1,100 Frenkel pairs.
 The entire cascade event occurs over a timescale of 1 × 10^{−13} seconds, and therefore, can only be "observed" in computer simulations of the event.